riyac12/azure-aks-docs/articles/aks/istio-gateway-api.md

 ## Enable access logs for the Gateway pods

-With managed Istio enabled on the cluster, the `Telemetry` CRDs are installed automatically.
-You can use these CRDs to configure access logging for gateway pods by creating a `Telemetry` resource.
+`Telemetry` CRDs are installed automatically with the Istio add-on.
+You can use the `Telemetry API` to configure access logging for `Gateway` pods.

 Create the resource in the `aks-istio-system` namespace to enable access logs for all gateways in the mesh, or in a specific namespace to enable access logs only for gateways in that namespace.